National Conference Presentations 2023

 We’re delighted to open up to the public the video presentations from the online part of our conference in April 2023.
 You can find presentations on a range of assessment topics, from a range of educators, all of whom have interesting and thought-provoking ideas on educational assessment.

-Almost all presentations from the 2021 virtual conference can be found here, organised in the same order as they appeared on the day of the conference.
+All but one of the presentations from the 2023 online conference day can be found here, organised in the same order as they appeared on the day of the virtual conference.
 To help you in deciding which presentations to watch first, we have provided category tags.
 You can filter by tag through the ‘Category’ drop down menu in the top left hand corner.
 We encourage you to dive in!

 To refresh the table back to its original order click here